- Teknologia orokorra

 Many other plants produce forms of latex rich in isoprene polymers, though not all produce usable forms of polymer as easily as the Pará.[10]
 Some of them require more elaborate processing to produce anything like usable rubber, and most are more difficult to tap.
 Some produce other desirable materials, for example gutta-percha (Palaquium gutta)[11] and chicle from Manilkara species.
 Others that have been commercially exploited, or at least showed promise as rubber sources, include the rubber fig (Ficus elastica), Panama rubber tree (Castilla elastica), various spurges (Euphorbia spp.), lettuce (Lactuca species), the related Scorzonera tau-saghyz, various Taraxacum species, including common dandelion (Taraxacum officinale) and Kazakh dandelion, and, perhaps most importantly for its hypoallergenic properties, guayule (Parthenium argentatum).
 The term gum rubber is sometimes applied to the tree-obtained version of natural rubber in order to distinguish it from the synthetic version.[12]

 The first use of rubber was by the indigenous cultures of Mesoamerica.
 The earliest archeological evidence of the use of natural latex from the Hevea tree comes from the Olmec culture, in which rubber was first used for making balls for the Mesoamerican ballgame.
-Rubber was later used by the Maya and Aztec cultures: in addition to making balls, Aztecs used rubber for other purposes, such as making containers and to make textiles waterproof by impregnating them with the latex sap.[13][14]
+Rubber was later used by the Maya and Aztec cultures: in addition to making balls, Aztecs used rubber for other purposes, such as making containers and making textiles waterproof by impregnating them with the latex sap.[13][14]

 Charles Marie de La Condamine is credited with introducing samples of rubber to the Académie Royale des Sciences of France in 1736.[15]
 In 1751, he presented a paper by François Fresneau to the Académie (published in 1755) that described many of rubber's properties.
 This has been referred to as the first scientific paper on rubber.[15]
 In England, Joseph Priestley, in 1770, observed that a piece of the material was extremely good for rubbing off pencil marks on paper, hence the name "rubber".
 It slowly made its way around England.
 In 1764, François Fresnau discovered that turpentine was a rubber solvent.
 Giovanni Fabbroni is credited with the discovery of naphtha as a rubber solvent in 1779.
 [16][17] Charles Goodyear redeveloped vulcanization in 1839, although Mesoamericans had used stabilized rubber for balls and other objects as early as 1600 BC.[18][19]